 Why Menopause Support at Work Matters

-Menopause is a natural stage of life that affects a significant portion of the workforce — and supporting employees through it is critical to retention, engagement, and productivity.
+The menopause transition is a natural stage of life that potentially lasts over two decades and affects a significant portion of the workforce.
+Supporting employees through it is critical to productivity, engagement, and retention.

 Research shows that millions of women consider changing jobs, cutting back hours, or stepping out of the workforce entirely.
 These departures often take with them decades of institutional knowledge, leadership experience, and stability.